Queens Preeclampsia Injury

 - Heart failure

-Obstetricians and other medical professionals should understand the risks and signs of preeclampsia and take measures to minimize the effects on both the mother and the baby.
-If they fail to do so and as a result the mother or baby suffers a serious injury, then the medical professional responsible may have committed medical malpractice.What Complications are Associated With Preeclampsia?
+Obstetricians and other medical professionals should understand the risks and signs of preeclampsia, monitor the mother and baby, and take measures to minimize the effects on both the mother and the baby.
+If they fail to do so and as a result the mother or baby suffers a serious injury, then the medical professional responsible may have committed medical malpractice.What complications are associated with preeclampsia?

 Preeclampsia is a serious and potentially dangerous condition to both mother and baby.
 Preeclampsia can lead to reduced blood flow to the placenta.
 As a result, the baby could suffer: